keymetrics/pm2-io/docs/plus/integration/elastic-beanstalk.md

 menu: starter
 lang: en
 section: plus
-permalink: "/en/plus/integration/elastic-beanstalk/"
+permalink: "/doc/plus/integration/elastic-beanstalk/"
 ---

 # Monitor your Node.js app in AWS Elastic Beanstalk

 In seconds, this tutorial will show you how to monitor a Node.js application with PM2 Plus in AWS Elastic Beanstalk.

 We assume that your app has already been wrapped with PM2.
-If not, follow our [PM2 AWS Elastic Beanstalk Tutorial]({{ site.baseurl }}{% link en/runtime/integration/elastic-beanstalk.md %}).

 ## Create an account on PM2 Plus